An original story by Taylor Alexander

 So Donny didn't take a long, casual walk that day.
 He went straight down the grid towards the barn.
 Jack was a son of a bitch at times, but she was rarely wrong.
 The grid between the shop and the barn took him right past the center of sanctuary, through the main gardens.
 It was all he could do to not think about the time he used to spend there.
 He just wanted to fix the issue with V618.

 The tractor hummed when he got in.
 They didn't bother with keys, there was no way to steal anything.
-Each building knew who you were and your access was controlled by the plantation's servers.
+Each building knew who you were and your access was controlled by the access system.
 Computers, of course, strictly enforce the rules.
 But there weren't too many rules in Sanctuary, residents were all there together and there was a real camaraderie between them.
 Mostly the servers were used to turn the lights on, keep the heat right, and route messages to residents through the comms.
 But they also kept people off of the maintenance equipment.
 It wasn't always so controlled, but after a resident "seeking higher forms of consciousness" knocked a hole in the side of the library, the residents all agreed they didn't need unfettered access to the tractors.

 These little decisions were hard for the community.
 They had formed Sanctuary to retreat from the rules of broader society.
 You can't say this, you can't do that.
 It held people back, impeded their lives.
 Sanctuary was seen by many as the ultimate escape from all that - a way to live life freely without control from outside the self.
 We've only got one chance here and people wanted to make it worthwhile.
 Sanctuary was part libertarian, part socialist, part utopian.
 It worked surprisingly well, and after eight years copies of Sanctuary were beginning to pop up all over the country.